-Obscure Histories is a collection of original, short, entertaining pieces about overlooked people, places, things, events, and ideas, with an emphasis on histories about marginalized people around the world.
+Obscure Histories is a collection of original, short, and accessible pieces about overlooked people, places, things, events, and ideas, with an emphasis on histories about marginalized people around the world.
 Obscure Histories looks to illuminate ideas, events, and people who have been traditionally overlooked - intentionally or unintentionally - in the historical record.
-Additionally, OH is a completely free resource, without paywall or subscription.
+Obscure Histories is a completely free resource, without paywall or subscription.

 Written and edited by historians, each Obscure History is based on primary materials and uses reliable sources from original documents, government agencies, journals, respected publications, as well as other media, visual and otherwise.
-The Rabbit Hole curated searches will lead you to related material, always up to date thanks to the power of the internet.
+We encourage people to do their own research! - The Rabbit Hole curated searches will lead you to related material, always up to date thanks to the power of the internet.

 DANA ROVANG, PhD, Founder

 MICHAEL GOTT, Researcher

 Dana is writer, editor, and video producer.
 She has worked on many corporate, government, and educational projects.
 Her specialization is 18th-Century performance magicians, but she is drawn to all underrepresented histories.

 Michael Gott has a B.A. in History and Secondary Education, with an endorsement in the social sciences, from Saint Xavier University.
 He has traveled the world and also taught in private education in Chicago.
 His historical interests are in European and East Asian History, and most recently in Colonial Latin America.

 Julia is a writer, producer, and researcher who has worked on projects about the Nixon administration, American immigration policy, and technology.